actions/toolkit/docs/problem-matchers.md

 ```
 {
-    owner: An id field that can be used to remove or replace the problem matcher. **required**
+    owner: An ID field that can be used to remove or replace the problem matcher. **required**
-    pattern:
-    [
+    pattern: [
         {
-            regexp: The regex containing the groups. **required**
+            regexp: The regex pattern that provides the groups to match against **required**
             file: a group number containing the file name
             line: a group number containing the line number
             column: a group number containing the column information
             severity: a group number containing either 'warning' or 'error' case-insensitive.
 Defaults to `error`
             code: a group number containing the error code
-            message: a group number containing the error message. **required** at least one pattern must set message
+            message: a group number containing the error message. **required** at least one pattern must set the message
-            fromPath: a group number containing the base path of the file, otherwise the location of the git repository on disk is used
             loop: loops until a match is not found, only valid on the last pattern of a multipattern matcher
         }
     ]